 Atkinson explains that your body synthesizes protein less effectively than it used to after you reach 50—so muscle losses can be accelerated in those who don't eat adequate protein in their diets.
 "That too is thanks to more years on the planet!" she says.

 The Rx: Atkinson says that the best method to deal with this is being active.
 "Being active means you're better at protein synthesis than if you were sedentary," she explains.
 "So stay active and then follow strength training with a high protein meal about an hour or two afterward.
 Strength training improves muscle protein synthesis!"

 After experiencing menopause, most women report a decline in libido, explains Atkinson.

 The Rx: To boost libido, women need more testosterone and growth hormone and less cortisol, Atkinson explains.
 "Putting an end to long endurance exercise and getting plenty of sleep will help," she explains.
 She suggests opting for strength training twice a week and short interval training sessions 1-2 times a week.
 Also, reduce the amount of alcohol and sugar you consume can also help in boosting libido.

 Your Feet Will Change Shape

 No, it's not your imagination.
 As you age, your feet are getting longer and wider.
 "They can grow half a size in a decade," explains New Jersey Podiatrist Velimir Petkov, DPM.
 "Our feet also flatten as we age because the tendons and ligaments in them lose their elasticity.
 Weight is also a contributing factor."

-The Remedy Rx: Dr. Petkov suggests having your feet measured every few years to ensure that you are buying the right shoe size.
+The Rx: Dr. Petkov suggests having your feet measured every few years to ensure that you are buying the right shoe size.